joseasoler/tradergen/README.md

 * Orbital traders now have an specialization in addition to their type.
 An specialization adds a limited amount of stock but it may be particularly rare or useful.

-* Better names for orbital traders.
+* More diversity of names for orbital traders.

 * Minor tweaks to vanilla trader stock, aiming at increasing their variety and improving mod compatibility.